 • Greener grass above the septic tank, which may indicate that water is collecting below

-To find a local professional to service your septic system, two great resources recommended by the EPA are National Onsite Wastewater Recycling Association and the National Association of Wastewater Technicians.
+Homeowners with septic systems need to comply with local regulations.
+To find a local professional to service your septic system, two great resources recommended by the Environmental Protection Agency (EPA) are National Onsite Wastewater Recycling Association and the National Association of Wastewater Technicians.
+Home buyers can also reach out to their realtor for a recommendation.

-Don’t immediately be scared off from purchasing a good home because it has a septic tank.
-In addition to your own research on how to care for a septic tank and to make sure it’s something you can handle, it’s a good idea to ask the current owners about maintenance of their system.
-And if you’re considering buying the home, it’s crucial to get the septic tank inspected and make sure it’s in good condition and capable of handling the amount of wastewater you or your family is likely to generate.
+As a homebuyer, don’t immediately be scared off from purchasing a new home because it has a septic tank.
+Research how to care for a septic tank to make sure it’s something you can handle.
+It’s a good idea to ask current homeowners about maintenance costs of their system.
+And if you’re considering buying a house with a septic tank, it’s crucial to get the septic tank inspected.
+As a realtor with over two decades of experience helping homebuyers, I recommend a septic inspection.
+Most local governments will require a septic inspection when a property is sold.
+The inspection will make sure the system is in good condition and capable of handling the amount of wastewater you or your family is likely to generate.

-Living with a septic tank isn’t that different from living in a home served by a municipal waste system, but you’ll need to keep a few things in mind.
+Living with a septic tank isn’t that different from living in a single-family home with a city sewer system, but you’ll need to keep a few things in mind.

 • Be mindful of your water use, as all water use in the home will contribute to how quickly your septic tank fills up.

 • Be careful of what you flush, as it will eventually end up in the septic tank.
-Stick to human waste and toilet paper, and avoid flushing things like medication, dental floss, and flushable wipes.
+Stick to human waste and toilet paper, and avoid flushing things like medication, dental floss, diapers, feminine hygiene products and flushable wipes.

-• Avoid pouring cooking oil and grease down the kitchen sink drain.
+• Avoid pouring cooking oil and grease down the kitchen sink drain that could cause clogging.

 • Limit the use of your garbage disposal, as this waste may eventually clog your septic system’s drainfield.

-• Don’t park above your drain field or plant anything too close that it’s roots may extend into the septic system.
+• Don’t park above your drain field or plant anything too close to the drain field that’s roots may extend into the septic system.

-Looking for some help with home repairs and maybe save a little money at the same time?
-Consider a home warranty.
-Covered items typically include clothes washers and dryers, dishwashers, refrigerators, HVAC, electrical, plumbing, and more.
-If your home has a septic system, you can even find a specific home warranty for septic systems from some companies.
-Check out our in-depth reviews to see which home warranty may be right for you — all of them offer free quotes!
+If your home has a septic system, you can find a specific home warranty for septic systems from some home warranty companies.
+Below are in-depth reviews to see which home warranty may be right for you — all of them offer free quotes!

 Editorial Contributors